Biden to nominate Julie Su as next US labor secretary

 The Labor Department said just 10.1% of workers last year were union members.
 That figure has been cut nearly in half since 1983 and could fall further, as younger workers are less likely to belong to unions.

+“There’s no one more dedicated and qualified to defend the fundamental rights of working people than Julie Su,” said AFL-CIO President Liz Shuler.
+"It’s her life’s work."

-Associated Press writers Josh Boak and Hope Yen in Washington contributed to this report.
+Associated Press writers Josh Boak, Mary Clare Jalonick and Hope Yen in Washington contributed to this report.

 Credit: AP